emoek/theodolite/helm/README.md

 - Grafana (deprecated as replaced by Kube Prometheus Stack)
 - Strimzi (for managing Kafka and Zookeeper)

+Additional dependencies to original Theodolite:

+- Kepler
+  - to monitor and attribute energy consumption
+- Loki-Stack
+  - if logs used for workload calculation as throughput

 ### Hints

 #### Grafana